Crumble Recipe Made With Spring Rhubarb

 Spring rhubarb means rhubarb crumble or rhubarb ice cream – depending on the weather!
 This rhubarb crumble dessert recipe reminds me of my childhood every time

 Rhubarb is quite easy to grow in your garden.
-The pink/red stalks and the huge (but poisonness) leaves can look quite attractive.
-Having stewed rhubarb from the garden is a memory of childhood and I love stewed rhubarb with custard and rhubarb crumble, even though it does have a slight association, too with school dinners!
+The pink/red stalks and the huge (but poisonous) leaves can look quite attractive.
+Having stewed rhubarb from the garden is a memory of childhood and I love stewed rhubarb with custard and rhubarb crumble.
 The colour of the stems vary from very light to a deep pink but the difference in colour doesn’t really denote any difference in flavour

-If you are making crumble- there are variations in a crumble topping.
+If you are making crumble – there are variations in a crumble topping.
 Use margarine or butter – but butter gives a better flavour (in my opinion).
 I use wholemeal flour and oats but you can just use all plain flour.
+The oats add some different texture to the crumble and a good addition to the wheat flour

 - 2-3 tablespoons water

-- Place the rhubarb, sugar and water in a large, heavy bottomed saucpan
+- Place the rhubarb, sugar and water in a large, heavy bottomed saucepan

 - On a medium to high hob, heat up and simmer gently